Skip to content

 Advanced Configuration

-compaction_plugin: claude-code # LLM plugin for distillation
+llm: claude-code # LLM used for distillation

-compaction_model: haiku # Model to use (fast + cheap)
+model: haiku # Model to use (fast + cheap)

-compaction_chunks: 8000 # Tokens per chunk
+chunks: 8000 # Tokens per chunk

 CLI Commands